open-ce/open-ce-builder/doc/README.yaml.md

 builder_version:       # Specifies the version of builder tools this file is compatible with.
 imported_envs:         # Used to import content of one env file into another
 channels:              # Defines a channel location for obtaining dependencies
+conda_build_configs:   # Specifies paths of conda_build_config files needed to build the environment
 git_tag_for_env:       # Specify a git tag to use across all packages in environment
 external_dependencies: # Specify a list of external dependencies  for compatibility validation
 ```